Remèdes rapides et naturels contre les reflux gastriques

 Lean proteins such as cooked chicken or fish may be easier to digest than fatty meats, which may help reduce acid reflux.

-Green vegetables such as spinach, broccoli and green beans are high in fiber and essential nutrients, and can help settle the stomach.
+Green vegetables such as spinach, broccoli, and green beans are rich in fiber and essential nutrients, and can help settle the stomach.

-Cooked potatoes are sweet and can help absorb excess stomach acid, thereby relieving heartburn.
+Cooked potatoes are mild and can help absorb excess stomach acid, thus relieving heartburn.

 Brown rice is another mild, easily digestible grain that can help soothe the stomach and reduce acid reflux.